Debt Camel

 • your salary was enough to return you to credit each month – this is misleading if bills meant you soon went into the overdraft;

-• FOS will not look into things that happened more than 6 years ago – if your account was still open in the last 6 years FOS may well look at it.
+• FOS will not look into things that happened more than 6 years ago – but if your account was still open in the last 6 years FOS may well look at it.

 And the bank may offer to refund fees for the last 15 months say, even though your problems have been large for many years.
 Think twice about accepting a low offer – you won’t put this offer at risk by going to the Ombudsman.